passau-masterarbeit-2023/phdtrack_project_3/README.md

 ### Get key in heap dump raw file from json data

 To get a key in a given heap dump raw file, we can use its associated .json file.
 Each given key comes with its address as an hex number.
 However, the raw heap dump lines of hex memory starts at address 0x0, whereas the address in the json are given relative to the real memory address in the sampled data.
-As the address of the start of the head dump file (0x0) is given from real memory (`"HEAP_START": "55a6d2356000"`), we can compute the address given relative to the raw file (given_json_key_addr - HEAP_START).
+As the address of the start of the head dump file (0x0) is given from real memory (`"HEAP_START": "55a6d2356000"`), we can compute the

-Example: *302-1644391327.json*
+Example: *302-1644391327.json*address given relative to the raw file (given_json_key_addr - HEAP_START).

 ```
 {